 Advanced VPN Features Explained

-Beyond basic protection, many top-tier VPNs offer advanced features for even greater security and flexibility.
+Beyond basic protection, top-tier VPNs offer advanced features for greater security.

-- For the truly security-conscious, Multi-Hop routes your traffic through two separate VPN servers instead of one.
-This double-encrypts your data and makes it virtually impossible to trace back to its origin.
-It's overkill for daily browsing but invaluable for journalists and activists.
+- Routes your traffic through two separate VPN servers.
+This double-encrypts your data, making it virtually impossible to trace back to its origin.

 - Onion over VPN

-Not sure which of these reasons apply to you?
-Answer a few questions to identify your biggest digital vulnerabilities.
+Not sure which of these apply to you?
+Answer a few questions to identify your digital vulnerabilities.

 Your Digital Threat Level: